molstar/mol-view-spec/docs/docs/tree-schema.md

 - **`text_format?: `**`string`

   Formatting template for the label text.
+Supports simplified f-string syntax.

   Default: `"{}"`

+- **`group_by_fields?: `**`Array<string> | null`

+  Set of annotation fields for grouping annotation rows into label instances (i.e. annotation rows with the same values in all group-by fields will yield one label instance).
+Annotation row with undefined value in any group-by field is considered a separate label instance.

+  Default: `null`

 ## `label_from_source`